 Over 5/24 cards:

-The Platinum Card from American Express has a welcome bonus of 60,000 American Express Membership Rewards points after spending $5000 in the first 3. months.
+The Platinum Card from American Express has a welcome bonus of 75,000 American Express Membership Rewards points after spending $5000 in the first 6. months.
 Membership Rewards points would be helpful for flights between the US and South America.
-Other details: Earn 5 points per dollar on flights booked directly through airlines or through amextravel.com.
-There are also lots of benefits and statement credits that help offset the annual fee of $550.
+Other details: Earn 5 points per dollar on flights booked directly through airlines or through amextravel.com on up to $500,000 per calendar year.
+There are also lots of benefits and statement credits that help offset the annual fee of $550 [rates and fees].
 Receive up to $200 of reimbursement on airline incidentals per calendar year, receive up to $200 total in Uber credits annually, receive $100 reimbursement for TSA precheck or Global Entry enrollment, and up to 100$ total in statement credit for purchases at Saks Fifth avenue annually.
 Terms apply, learn more here.

-The Capital One® Venture® Rewards Credit Card would be especially helpful for off-setting any out-of-pocket costs.
-The welcome bonus is 50,000 miles after spending $3,000 in the first 3 months.
-50,000 Venture miles are worth $500 in travel expenses.
-The annual fee is also waived the first year.
+The Capital One Venture Rewards Credit Card would be especially helpful for off-setting any out-of-pocket costs.
+The welcome bonus is up to 100,000 miles (worth $1000 or 50,000-100,000 airline miles).
+First, earn 50,000 miles after spending $3,000 in the first 3 months.
+If you spend a total of $20,000 in the first 12 months, you’ll receive another 50,000 miles.
+50,000 Venture miles are worth $500 in travel expenses, and 100k are worth $1,000.
+The annual fee is reasonable at $95.
 Capital One’s addition of airline transfer partners consistently lands this card on our list of top offers.
 Click here to compare the Capital One Venture to the Chase Sapphire Preferred.

 Argentina is amazing.
 Peru is amazing.
 You should go.